santhoshbanda/Live-Metrics-Dashboard/Readme.md

-# This is Part of the Technical Assessment for a Company.
-Built without using AI tools - Used Google & Stackoverflow like old school
+# This is part of the technical assessment for a company.
+Built without using AI tools—just Google and Stack Overflow, old-school style.

 # Live Metrics Dashboard